The educational aims of the Subject “Foreign Trade, Logistics and Business in New Zealand” are:

 beverage (10% of the New Zealander GDP)

-Auckland: 30% of the total annual trade of New Zealand and represent 13% of the GDP of NZ
+Auckland: 30% of the total annual trade of New Zealand and represent 13% of GDP of NZ

 The currency is the New Zealand dollar (NZD)